Blog | Commodities

 The price of oil and gas is a popular subject.
 Oil and gas prices affect so many parts of our lives — plastics, food production, gasoline for our cars, airplane tickets, heating your home, and more.

-As an investment, I’ve found it very important to differentiate between the types of oil and gas properties you can invest in.
+As an investment, it’s very important to differentiate between the types of oil and gas properties you can invest in.
 The four main categories are:

 • Producing: Drilling wells that are currently producing oil and gas.
 These provide the smallest return of the four types because there is little risk involved.